qmlbook/qmlbook/docs/fluid/fluid.rst

 .. figure:: assets/soccer_plan.png

-We start with an empty item as root element of the width of 480 and height of 300.
+We start with an empty item as the root element of the width of 480 and height of 300.

 .. code-block:: js